nlemoine/wp-cli-fixtures/README.md

 ## Contribute

 This package follows PSR2 coding standards and is tested with Behat.
-Execute `composer run tests` to ensure your PR passes.
+Execute `composer run test` to ensure your PR passes.

 > You will need to run `composer run prepare-tests` before your first run.